dipsylala/LEDStick_TFT/README.md

 ## Contributors

-More effects! :) Bitmaps are looking a little crowded now.
+More effects! :) Bitmaps are looking a little crowded now so maybe not more we can do there without introducing subscreens.

+Multiple bitmaps in one painting session, controllable by GPIO?
+Code is there, but looking at UI and how to control it mid-paint.

+Read Fades in a basic form from the SD card.
+Structure already there in read_fades_from_source in FadeEffectSetup.
+JSON/XML read into the structure.

 ## License